 Resources for Teens

-At the Teen Zone, on the second floor in the Train section at Seattle Children’s, you can play video games, watch movies with other teens, get on the computer to e-mail your friends, and just hang out.
+At the Teen Zone, on level 4 in the Mountain zone at Seattle Children’s, you can play video games, watch movies with other teens, get on the computer to e-mail your friends, and just hang out.

 Seattle Cancer Care Alliance and CarePages have teamed up to help patients and caregivers use the web to communicate with loved ones while going though treatment.
 By using a CarePage, you can: